picodebr/learnbot-simulator-protocol/README.md

 ```

 Given the fact that the component doesn't moves in the **z axis**, just two values in the position array are enough.

+Note that positions are ignored when the simulation is running in `3D` mode.

 ### Initial Values